ScaleBio/ScaleMethyl/docs/analysisParameters.md

 A [file](samplesCsv.md) listing all samples in the analysis with their names, sample barcodes and optional sample settings

+### Aligner
+* `aligner : ("bwa-meth","bsbolt","parabricks"`

+The selection of the methylation aligner of choice.
+Options include  "bwa-meth" (default aligner - using bwa-mem2), "bsbolt" (original aligner), "parabricks" (GPU aligner - using bwa-mem).
+If parabricks is used, the dockerGPU profile must be used ( It does not currently support conda or singularity).

 ### Reference genome
 * `genome : "/genomes/grch38/genome.json"`

 Path to a [genome.json](genomes.md) file that contains the location of all sequence and index files as well as other parameters for the reference genome to use.
+Make sure the path to the correct reference genome is present for your chosen aligner above.
+If using "bwa-meth" or "parabricks", the "ref_fasta" field in the genome.json file is also required.

 ## Optional and Advanced parameters
 See [nextflow.config](../nextflow.config) for a list of all available parameters.
 The file also includes nextflow system options (compute resource requirements, etc.).